Halloween (franchise): Development

 After Halloween III was released, Michael Myers was brought back with 1988's Halloween 4: The Return of Michael Myers, where he has stayed for the remainder of the series.
 Four more sequels would follow, between 1989 and 2002, before the series would take a break for five years.
 On June 4, 2006, Dimension Films announced that Rob Zombie, director of House of 1000 Corpses and The Devil's Rejects, would be creating the next Halloween film.
 Bob Weinstein approached Rob Zombie about making the film, and Zombie, who was a fan of the original Halloween and friend of John Carpenter, jumped at the chance to make a Halloween film for Dimension Films.
 Before Dimension went public with the news, Zombie felt obligated to inform John Carpenter, out of respect, of the plans to remake his film.
 Carpenter's request was for Zombie to "make it his own [film]".
 Zombie's film would combine the elements of prequel and remake with the original concept, with considerable original content in the new film.
 Zombie also wanted to reinvent the character, as he felt Michael, along with Freddy Krueger, Jason Voorhees, and Pinhead, had become too familiar to audiences, and as a result, less scary.
 Zombie delved deeper into Michael Myers's mythology.
 Michael's mask was even given its own story to provide an explanation as to why he wears it, instead of having the character simply steal a random mask from a hardware store, as in the original film.
 Zombie wanted to bring Michael closer to what a psychopath really is, and wanted the mask to be a way for Michael to hide.

 In 2008, a sequel to the 2007 remake was announced, with French filmmakers Julien Maury and Alexandre Bustillo in negotiations to direct.
-Instead, Zombie was resigned to write and direct the sequel, with the film taking place directly after the end of his remake.
+Instead, Zombie was resigned to write and direct the sequel, with the film taking place after the end of his remake.
 In an interview, Zombie expressed how the exhaustion of creating the first Halloween made him not want to come back for a sequel, but after a year of cooling down he was more open to the idea.
 The writer/director explains that with the sequel, he was no longer bound by a sense of needing to retain any "John Carpenter-ness", as he could now do "whatever [he] wants to do".
 Instead of focusing on Michael, Zombie chose to look more at the psychological consequences on Laurie after the events of the remake.
 As Zombie explains, after Michael murdered her friends and family, Laurie became a "wreck", who continually sinks lower as the film moves forward.
 Rob Zombie declined to return to film the second sequel to the 2007 remake.
 The second sequel, Halloween 3D, was cancelled in 2012.